 No one wants uninvited houseguests who think rent is optional in their Louisville property.
 If your neighbor texts you asking why there’s laundry hanging on your back porch or a car parked in your driveway while you’re living overseas, your house might be in trouble.

 Don’t worry, though!
-You can totally sell this disaster.
+You can sell this disaster.
 Louisville buyers hunt for properties with squatter drama because they know how to handle the mess.

 Learning how to sell a house with a squatter in Louisville, KY, just means finding these buyers and being smart about your approach!